urbit/urbit/urb/zod/main/pub/src/doc/ref/vol/4/a.md

 same pier, and the kernel can send a message from any of them.
 If you attempt to send a message from a ship not on your pier, then ames will refuse to send it.
 If you hack around in your own copy of ames to go ahead and send it anyway, then the other ship will reject it because your key is bad.
-Basically, only send messages from yourself.
+Only send messages from yourself.

 The `q` is a path, representing the place on the other side that you want to receive your message.
 It is approximately equivalent to a port number.